By Audrey Cade

 About the Author

 Audrey Cade is the author of “Divorce Matters: help for hurting hearts and why divorce is sometimes the best decision” (on Amazon) and the matriarch of a blended family of eight.
 She is an experienced “divorce warrior” in the areas of co-parenting, step parenting, parental alienation, and re-marriage, and enjoys sharing these experiences with others who are also committed to raising happy and healthy kids.
 Audrey’s professional experience is as a case manager social worker with the developmentally disabled, families with young children, and homeless populations.
 She holds degrees in Early Childhood Education, Human Service & Management, and a Master’s in Psychology.
 She enjoys family outings, a variety of arts and crafts, cooking, gardening, and writing.
-She is a featured blogger for Divorced Moms, has work regularly appearing on Divorce Force, and articles appearing in Step Mom Magazine, The Good Men Project, and others.
+She is a featured blogger for Divorced Moms, has worked regularly appearing on Divorce Force, and articles appearing in Step Mom Magazine, The Good Men Project, and others.